microsoft/cvbp/docs/README.md

 # Computer Vision Best Practice

-Giving computers some semblance of vision (and the implied ability to process the images and identify the content) has become practical with the massive compute and training data that is available today.
-A number of pre-built machine learning models are freely available for this task and through this package we make them available for command line scripts.

 This [MLHub](https://mlhub.ai) package provides command line tools based on Microsoft's open source Computer Vision Best Practice repository available from